equelin/PSDeploy-vSphereOVF-Recipes/README.md

 # PSDeploy-vSphereOVF-Recipes
-Library of recipes for deploying OVF/OVA appliances with PSDeploy
+Library of PSDeploy recipes for deploying OVF/OVA appliances.

-# What is PSDeploy
+# What is PSDeploy?

 As stated by Warren F. (Author of the module)